 Abstract

-A laser system composed of a gain-switched diode laser operating at wavelength 1.066 m, followed by a multi-stage Yb-fiber amplifier chain and wavelength converter, was constructed that provides light with RF-structure at 533 nm and Watts of power.
-The laser system possesses features that are highly desirable for photocathode-based electron accelerator applications: adjustable pulse repetition rates from 1 MHz to a few GHz, nominal pulse width 30 to 50 picoseconds, and direct synchronization to an external RF signal (i.e., the accelerator) without requiring complicated frequency locking systems required by mode-locked lasers.
-The challenge of obtaining sufficient power at 533 nm imposed by lower pulse energy alongside lower optical coherence associated with gain-switched diode lasers operating near 1 m was addressed using a high quality narrow linewidth laser diode and a PPLN frequency doubling crystal.
-The performance of this laser system – demonstrating unrivalled simplicity, reliability and flexibility – could boost the productivity of accelerator-based research programs that rely on photoguns that operate with green-light drive lasers, as evidenced by recent accelerator operation driven by such lasers systems.
+A laser system composed of a gain-switched diode laser operating at wavelength 1.066 m, followed by a multi-stage Yb-doped fiber amplifier chain and wavelength converter, was constructed that provides light with radio-frequency-structure at 533 nm and Watts of power.
+The laser system possesses features that are highly desirable for photocathode-based electron accelerator applications employing DC high voltage photoguns: adjustable pulse repetition rates from sub-MHz to a few GHz, nominal pulse width 30 to 50 picoseconds, and direct synchronization to an external RF signal (i.e., the accelerator) without requiring complicated frequency locking systems required by mode-locked lasers.
+The challenge of obtaining sufficient power at 533 nm imposed by low pulse energy and lower optical coherence associated with gain-switched diode lasers operating near 1 m was addressed by using a high quality narrow linewidth laser diode and a PPLN frequency doubling crystal.
+The performance of this laser system – demonstrating unrivalled simplicity, reliability and flexibility – could boost the productivity of accelerator-based research programs that rely on DC high voltage photoguns that operate with green-light drive lasers, as evidenced by our recent experience operating accelerators using such lasers systems.

 INTRODUCTION

 High power picosecond-pulse lasers are used for industrial applications such as precision machining and material processing [1-3].
 Picosecond-pulse lasers are also used for scientific research, particularly in the field of electron accelerators where ultraviolet, visible, and near IR lasers are used to generate bright electron beams with very high average current and/or bunch charge.
 But accelerator applications impose strict demands on drive lasers, namely in the context of long term reliability and timing stability, and sometimes these requirements are beyond the state-of-the-art.
 The drive laser systems at most accelerator photoinjectors rely on master oscillator power amplifier (MOPA) configurations, typically employing mode-locked seed lasers to generate short optical pulses and free-space or fiber power amplifiers to reach required power levels [4-5].
 To achieve a stable optical pulse train, the cavity length of the mode-locked laser must be actively stabilized to minimize the timing jitter and the phase drift.
 Often, the accelerator environment is noisy, with vibrations and stray electrical signals that adversely impact laser cavity-length feedback electronics.
-For free-space drive laser systems operating at lower pulse repetition rates, cavity length stabilization can be challenging, in particular when a long laser cavity length may be needed [6,].
+For free-space drive laser systems operating at lower pulse repetition rates, cavity length stabilization can be challenging, particularly when a long laser cavity length is needed [6].
 And because of the inherent complexity of mode-locked lasers, it is not simple to quickly change the laser pulse repetition rate or laser pulse width.
 Mode-locked drive laser instabilities often lead to accelerator downtime which can significantly impact the scientific program through diminished scientific accomplishment.